 I am a straightforward traditional tabbouleh kind of girl.
 However, sometimes my family will ask for changes to the recipe.
 Here are a couple of options.

 Cucumbers – These always taste great with Tabbouleh.
 To add them, scoop out the seeds and cut the cucumber into small pieces so that it blends with finely chopped parsley and tomatoes.

 Garbanzo Beans – We sometimes add these as protein to the tabbouleh and make it meal.

 Feta – For a Greek feel you can add feta.
 In this instance, I would increase the bulgar wheat ratio and decrease the parsley ratio for the best flavor balance.

 Best Lebanese Tabbouleh Salad (Tabouli)

-- Prepare the bulgar wheat according to the instructions.
+- Prepare the bulgur wheat according to the instructions.
 Set aside while soaking.

-- Rinse and dry the vegtables.
-Remove the lower half of the parsley and finely chop the top half of parsley, stems and all.
+- Rinse and dry the vegetables.
+Remove the lower half of the parsley and finely chop the top half of parsley, stems, and all.
 The parsley should be chopped very finely.

-- Cut the roma tomato's in half and scoup out the seeds (the wet interior).
-Finaly dice the tomato's.
+- Cut the roma tomatoes in half and scoop out the seeds (the wet interior).
+Finally, dice the tomatoes.

 - Thinly slice the green onion, including both the white and green parts.